jexia/docs/docs/apphost/README.md

 ![No Application](./step_8.png)

-As soon as you have a subscription you will be able to see another button which will allow you to authorize Jexia in your private repo rest part of the process is the same to previously described.
+As soon as you have a subscription you will be able to see another button which will allow you to authorize Jexia in your private repo to rest part of the process as previously described.

 ## Custom domain

-There is a possibility to add to your application your own domain.
+There is a possibility to add to your application your domain.

 For this you need to have:
 1. Successfully deployed application
-2. Domain have A DNS record and this record should point to the your application IP
+2. Domain have A DNS record and this record should point to your application IP
 3. Only one A record per domain should exist
 4. After domain will be added to Jexia configuration you would need to redeploy your application.
 You can redeploy without rebuild option (see above)
 It might take some time until your application will be accessible via domain as DNS refreshment needs to happen.